Doughertyg/vapor_marketplace/README.md

 ## Usage

-> Clone to local repo, run npm initialize to initialize my database schema, run npm seed to seed database, run npm start to start server, open browser to localhost:3003...
-Make sure database -u and -p match in seed script and that database names don't conflict or if using one db that the table names don't.
+> In each component, run npm install to install dependencies, npm run initialize to initialize the database, and npm run seed to seed database.
+> Or if README instructions included in component directory differ, follow those instead
+> Run npm start in each component to start the server(s).
+> Run npm start in the vapor_proxy directory to start the proxy server (no database to initialize here)
+> Navigate to localhost:3000 (proxy server) to see all components together
+> To see only specific components, refer to components README for port and navigate to localhost:port

 ## Requirements